FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/resourcetype.md

 Resource Type describes the kind of resource for which you are being charged.
 A Resource Type is commonly used for scenarios like identifying cost changes in groups of similar resources.

 The ResourceType column MUST be present within billing data.
 ResourceType MUST be of type String and MUST NOT be NULL when a corresponding ResourceId is not NULL.
 When a corresponding ResourceId value is NULL, the ResourceType column value MUST be NULL.
+Providers SHOULD choose a consistent value-format for all values.

 ## Column ID